gzaifa/neo4j-yelp/gds_yelp_fraudulent_reviews.md

 # Finding Fraudulent reviews
-Some clues that might identify a review as fake/fraudulent:
-* Reviewer has posted reviews in multiple states
-* Reviewer has reviewed several businesses in the same niche For example, if a profile reviews five garage door companies in three different states, there's a very high chance that this person is engaging in fraudulent activity.

-Another article by the [consumerist website](https://consumerist.com/2010/04/14/how-you-spot-fake-online-reviews/) lists 30 ways to spot fake online reviews.
+An article by the [consumerist website](https://consumerist.com/2010/04/14/how-you-spot-fake-online-reviews/) lists 30 ways to spot fake online reviews.
 Among the 30, these might be suitable for detection using a graph database:
 | Method | Suitability for graph database |
 |:---|:---|
 | Reviewers have no other reviews on the site	| This looks like it will be easier to query for in a normal SQL database.
 No advantage in graph database	|